lucanovello/starter-express-prisma-jwt/docs/ops/runbook.md

 # Ops Runbook

-Operational checklist I keep for my own deployments of this starter—feel free to adapt it if you fork the repo.
+Operational checklist for running this starter template; adapt the commands and variables to your deployment environment.

 ## Service overview